harvic3/directory/README.md

 ## Description:

-Candidate presentation for NodeWeek in August at Globant or MeetUp NodeCo.
+Candidate presentation for MeetUp NodeCo.
 This presentation emphasizes the possibilities that are opened with the CLI in NodeJS.

-## Observation:
-To view the code and information of this project you must request authorization from the author because at the moment it is a private repository.

 ## Core and features: